dfelinto/blender-manual/constraints/transform/limit_rotation.rst

 see below).

-Setting equal the min and max values of an axis, locks the owner's rotation around that axis… Although this is possible, using the :guilabel:`Transformation Properties` axis locking feature is probably easier.
+Setting equal the min and max values of an axis, locks the owner's rotation around that axis...
+Although this is possible, using the :guilabel:`Transformation Properties` axis locking feature is probably easier.

 This transform does not constrain the bone if it is manipulated by the IK solver.